cacr26/liftoff-assignments/P2-Project_Outline/README.md

 previously added bills.
 ### Technologies

-- Java
+- Python
 - MySQL
-- Hibernate
-- Spring Boot
-- Thymeleaf Templates
+- Django

 ### What I'll Have to Learn
-Considering that this is my first app I am sure there will be much to learn.
-The current technologies I have listed are ones that I am familiar with.
+I have little experience with Python but I am confident that I can learn it rather quickly.
+The Django framework is completely new for me so it will be completely foreign.
+Both will be a learning experience.
 ### Project Tracker
 Bill Tracker
 https://trello.com/b/8H9B3rQ3/bill-tracker